 These aren’t all the brushing modes that these two brands have to offer but these are the only ones that I think offer any real difference in the toothbrushes cleaning action.
 Also some Sonicare models such as Sonicare FlexCare Platinum has 3 brushing intensities, High, Medium and Low which may prove to be effective to some people.

-To add, both brands offer a range of interchangeable toothbrush heads that produce different cleaning effects.
+To add, both brands also offer a range of interchangeable toothbrush heads that produce different cleaning effects.
 I will go over all of these later in the article.

 Judging by the features both Oral-B and Sonicare have to offer, in this debate of Sonicare vs Oral-B, I think Oral-B wins here, only because it offers useful additions.
 If you have the money to get the Sonicare DiamondClean electric toothbrush, then go ahead, but it provides no cleaning superiority over cheaper models.